ImtiazVision/Java/Notes.md

 The **class** is the primary organizational unit in a Java application.
 The most basic Java application has only one class. **A class is a collection of methods**, among other things.

 Methods are classified into two types: static methods and non-static methods.

+The process of restructuring code into different files, classes, methods, libraries, or functions is known as factoring.